 The way I look at it, building scenario-based forecasts lets you get ahead of the data instead of reacting to it.

-– it’s just a question of: “By how much?”
+– the question was: "By how much?"

 Why look at forecast vs actuals

 When goals fly out the window like they did in early 2020, you needto set yourself new targets for the rest of the year.